ReviewMyContract.aiReview My Contract

 What to Do

-The FAQ highlights the most important practical takeaways: you can consult an attorney about an arbitration claim, government agency complaints are always permitted, and the class action waiver is the provision most worth fighting.
-If you take away only one principle from this guide, let it be this: read arbitration clauses carefully before signing, because they determine the practical value of every other right in the contract.
+The FAQ highlights the most important practical takeaways: you can always consult an attorney, government agency complaints are always permitted, the delegation clause is the most dangerous provision to overlook, and the class action waiver is the provision most worth fighting.
+If you take away only one principle from this guide, let it be this: read arbitration clauses carefully before signing, because they determine the practical value of every other right in the contract — and the time to negotiate them is before a dispute arises, not after.

 Does your contract have an arbitration clause?

 Upload your contract for an AI-powered review.
-We'll flag mandatory arbitration provisions, class action waivers, one-sided cost terms, and other provisions that limit your rights — explained in plain English.
+We'll flag mandatory arbitration provisions, class action waivers, one-sided cost terms, delegation clauses, and other provisions that limit your rights — explained in plain English.

 Instant analysis · Plain English explanations · Not legal advice